 After the patient is stable, a course of action can be decided.
 Some patients experience improvement if they’d administered a steroid medication, called Methylprednisolone, within eight hours of injury.
 In other cases, surgery may be necessary to remove fluid or tissue that’s pressing on the spinal cord, remove bone fragments or foreign objects, fuse broken bones, or place spinal braces.

 People with spine damage may benefit from the following forms of rehabilitation:

 - Assistive devices like wheelchairs and leg braces

 - Functional electrical stimulation

-Bey & Associates, LLC understands how devastating a spinal cord injury can be and how much care it’s going to take to help you heal.
+Bey & Associates understands how devastating a back injury can be and how much care it’s going to take to help you heal.
 You may be looking at a long road ahead, but we’re here to walk by your side so you get the compensation you deserve and you’re able to cover your medical costs.